Exact Bayesian inference for discretely observed Markov Jump Processes using finite rate matrices: Discussion

 We have described the minimal extended statespace algorithm (MESA) and the nearly minimal extended statespace algorithm (nMESA) for inference on discretely and precisely observed Markov jump processes, a setting in which standard inference by particle MCMC is severely challenged.
 Our algorithms use the same key idea of nested regions that was used in the random-truncation algorithm of \cite{GHS17} but, in practice, are one or more orders of magnitude more efficient than that algorithm.

-On the three Lotka-Volterra data sets MESA was between $2.5$ and $7$ times as efficient as particle MCMC using the bridge of \cite{GoliWilk15}, and nMESA between $4.5$ and $12$ times as efficient as particle MCMC.
-On the Schl\"ogel model, however, where the scaling and squaring matrix-exponentiation algorithm was used, the improvement in efficiency over the best particle MCMC algorithm was over two orders of magnitude.
-Finally, for the autoregulatory gene model, nMESA was able to perform exact inference in a reasonable time, where no other method could.
+On the three Lotka-Volterra data sets MESA was $2.5$ - $7$ times as efficient as the best particle MCMC algorithm, and nMESA $4.5$ - $12$ times as efficient as particle MCMC.
+On the Schl\"ogel model, where the scaling and squaring matrix-exponentiation algorithm was used, the improvement over the best particle MCMC algorithm was over two orders of magnitude.
+For the autoregulatory gene model, nMESA was able to perform exact inference in a reasonable time, where no other method could.
+The simulations suggest that the greater flexibility of nMESA is more important for efficiency than the reduced statespace of MESA, though the advantage is only decisive for the autoregulatory model.

-The EA3 of \cite{Beskos2008} uses a similar set of nested regions and the idea of a minimal region containing a stochastic process, but in that article the region is simulated and then used to bound a Radon-Nikodym derivative and hence allow the exact simulation of a skeleton of a diffusion with unit volatility.
+Both MESA and nMESA can be framed within the technique introduced in \cite{Walker2007} of rendering an infinite number of possibilities finite, and hence computable, by introducing one or more auxiliary \emph{slice} variables.
+Like nMESA, \cite{Walker2007} uses one auxiliary variable per observation, but a single auxiliary is also possible.
 In our case, the region number bounds the dimension of the statespace of the MJP.
+The EA3 of \cite{Beskos2008} uses a similar set of nested regions and the idea of a minimal region containing a stochastic process, but the region is used to bound a Radon-Nikodym derivative and hence allow the exact simulation of a skeleton of a diffusion with unit volatility.
+In \cite{RaoTeh2012a}, which, like MESA and nMESA, applies to continuous-time Markov chains, new states are sampled conditional on a finite set of possible event times (which are resampled in another step); if the initial condition is known and if the number of possible transitions from any state is finite then the set of possible states after finitely many jumps is also finite.